-The Department of Business Administration offers the BBA in General Business as well as concentrations in Hospitality Management, Human Resource Management, Management, Marketing, Supply Chain Management, and Real Estate and Urban Development.
+The Department of Business Administration offers the BBA in General Business as well as concentrations in General Business, Hospitality Management, Human Resource Management, Management, Marketing, and Supply Chain Management.

 The General Business concentration is designed for students who prefer to acquire a broad undergraduate training in business, rather than specializing in a specific area.
-Students design their business electives to fit their career goals.
+Students design their business electives to fit their specific career goals.